-We have adopted a recoupment or clawback policy providing that, if our board of directors determines that an executive officer engaged in fraud or intentional misconduct that resulted in an incorrect determination that an incentive compensation performance goal had been achieved, the board may take appropriate action to recover from such executive officer any compensation that resulted from such determination.
+We also have a clawback policy relating to fraud and intentional misconduct.
+Under that policy, if our board of directors determines that an executive officer engaged in fraud or intentional misconduct that resulted in an incorrect determination that an incentive compensation performance goal had been achieved, the board may take appropriate action to recover from such executive officer any compensation that resulted from such determination.
 The board may require repayment of any bonus, equity or incentive compensation awarded to an executive officer who engaged in the fraud or intentional misconduct to the extent it was based on such incorrect determination.
-In October 2022, the SEC adopted final rules implementing the clawback provisions of the Dodd-Frank Act and we will update our policy in accordance with Nasdag's updated listing standards, as required by the final rules.